bicanski/VisualGridsRecognitionMem/README.md

 A) setupDCs = 1; % set this to 1 to make grid cell/distance cell weights

-B) setupGCs = 0; % set this to 1 to make grid cells as described above
+B) setupGCs = 0; % set this to 1 to make grid cells as described above if you haven't done it separately

 C) getIMpts = 0; % set this to 1 to select the attention targets in images by hand